uribench/askuri/docs/variable_frequency_drive/YL620_VFD/README.md

 The optional braking resistor consumes the regenerating energy of the motor and shorten the ramp-down time.

-The braking resistor can be connected to the '+DB-' connectors of the Main circuit Terminals.
+The braking resistor can be connected to the '+DB-' connectors of the Main Circuit Terminals.

 ### Resistor Parameters